Collection Development Policy

 - A very extensive collection of general and specialized periodicals.

 - Older material that is retained and systematically preserved to serve the needs of historical research.

-Areas of the collection that fall under the Research Level include the Learning Disabilities and AD/HD Research Collection, as well as relevant portions of the education collections (e.g. college teaching methodologies, learning styles and learning theories, etc.).
+Areas of the collection that fall under the Research Level include the Learning Disabilities, ADHD, and ASD Research Collection, as well as relevant portions of the education collections (e.g. college teaching methodologies, learning styles and learning theories, etc.).